JessicaBarclay/type-fast-type-furious/README.md

 ```
 As a human that enjoys basking in the glory of my typing speed.
-So that i can put my speed to the test.
+So that I can put my speed to the test.
 I want a game that can tell me my WPM.
 ```
 ```
 As a human that looks up to Ron Swanson.
-So that i can revel in his greatness.
+So that I can revel in his greatness.
-i want the game to test me by listing funny quotes for me to type.
+I want the game to test me by listing quotes from Ron for me to type.
 ```
 ```
 As a human that enjoys basking in the glory of my typing speed,
-so that i can see what i'm meant to be typing.
+So that I can see what I'm meant to be typing.
-I'd like the text i'm meant to be typing to be displayed.
+I'd like the text I'm meant to be typing to be displayed.
 ```
 ```
 As a human that enjoys basking in the glory of my typing speed,
-so that i can have my speed assessed.
+So that I can have my speed assessed.
 I'd like an area in which to type.
 ```
 ```
 As a human that enjoys basking in the glory of my typing speed.
-so that i can gain satisfaction at not having typed junk.
+So that I can gain satisfaction at not having typed junk.
-i'd like to fail unless i type the text excerpt exactly as specified.
+I would like to fail unless I type the text excerpt exactly as specified.
 ```
 ```
 As a person that appreciates pretty design.
-So that i can better appreciate my typing experience.
+So that I can better appreciate my typing experience.
 I would like to be tested on a site that looks lovely.
 ```